ADD CONDITION

 Pediatric Use

-Healthcare professionals should exercise caution, as the product should be kept out of reach of children.
-In the event of accidental ingestion, immediate medical assistance or contact with Poison Control is advised.
+Pediatric patients should be kept out of reach of children.
+In the event of ingestion, immediate medical assistance or contact with Poison Control is advised.

 Geriatric Use